 Why you need vitamin D

-Getting needed serum vitamin D is essential for many attributes of our health, including our bones, brains and immune function.
-Research also indicates convincing evidence that appropriate vitamin D3 levels protect against cancer, diabetes, hypertension, multiple sclerosis and many other health concerns.
-Some common symptoms of vitamin D deficiency include broken bones, achy bones, over the age of 50, body mass index greater than 30, dark skin, depression, low energy levels, frequent colds or flu and excessive head sweating.
+Getting needed serum vitamin D is essential for many attributes of our health, including our bones, brains, and immune function.
+Research also indicates convincing evidence that appropriate vitamin D3 levels protect against cancer, diabetes, hypertension, multiple sclerosis, and many other health concerns.
+Some common vitamin D deficiency symptoms include broken bones, achy bones, over the age of 50, body mass index greater than 30, dark skin, depression, low energy levels, frequent colds or flu, and excessive head sweating.
 Get your level tested twice a year.
 For general health, vitamin D levels should range between 50 to 80 nanograms per milliliter (ng/ml).

-An article appearing on March 8, 2019, in Current Pharmaceutical Design reported findings from a meta-analysis of eight trials, that included a total of 630 participants with cardiovascular disease, that found associations between vitamin D supplementation and improvement in glycemic control, inflammation and HDL cholesterol among those who received vitamin D supplements.
-“Insulin resistance, dyslipidemia and chronic inflammation are important risk factors for cardiovascular disease (CVD),” wrote authors V. Ostadmohammadi and colleagues.
+An article appearing on March 8, 2019, in Current Pharmaceutical Design reported findings from a meta-analysis of eight trials, including a total of 630 participants with cardiovascular disease, associations between vitamin D supplementation and improvement in glycemic control, inflammation, and HDL cholesterol among those who received vitamin D supplements.
+“Insulin resistance, dyslipidemia, and chronic inflammation are important risk factors for cardiovascular disease (CVD),” wrote authors V. Ostadmohammadi and colleagues.
 “Hence, vitamin D supplementation might be an appropriate approach to decrease the complications of CVD.”

 How to get vitamin D

 Your skin makes vitamin D when exposed to approximately 10-30 minutes of sunlight a day.
-However in the northern United States, you won’t be able to get enough sun between October and April, no matter how hard you try.
-And even if you live in a sunny southern climate, you may not absorb enough vitamin D to meet your body’s requirement, especially if you are indoors much of the time or have dark skin.
+However, in the northern United States, you won’t get enough sun between October and April, no matter how hard you try.
+And even if you live in a sunny southern climate, you may not absorb enough vitamin D to meet your body’s requirements, especially if you are indoors much of the time or have dark skin.

 4. Iodine Deficiency

-Iodine is one of those micronutrients that most people don’t think twice about, but it’s extremely important.
+Iodine is one of those micronutrients that most people don’t think twice about, but it’s crucial.

 Why you need iodine

-Your body needs iodine for the production of thyroid hormones, which support brain development, bone maintenance, growth and metabolism.
+Your body needs iodine to produce thyroid hormones, which support brain development, bone maintenance, growth, and metabolism.
 Nearly one-third of the world’s population is iodine deficient.
 Deficiency in iodine intake can lead to hypothyroidism or goiter, which in turn can affect a great many aspects of your health and metabolism.
 Iodine is also important for the maintenance of breast health.
 Some of the common symptoms that indicate one is not getting enough iodine include: